“A compelling life story, beautifully told.” Rosie Batty

 May it inspire us to be bold in the service of Mother Earth.

-Learn more about Glen’s great work and Groupwork Institute’s flagship course:
+Learn more about Glen’s great work and Groupwork Centre’s flagship course:

-Find out more about how Groupwork Institute came to be in Our Story
+Find out more about how Groupwork Centre came to be in Our Story